Top 5 Best Martin Scorsese Films

 It seems absurd to put ‘one of the greatest films ever made’ at No. 2 on our list, but this is Martin Scorsese we’re talking about.
 And we don’t think there’s a movie in the illustrious history of Hollywood quite as re-watchable as Goodfellas.
 The gangster masterpiece revolves around the rise of Henry Hill (Ray Liotta) through the ranks of a Brooklyn mob, as well as his dramatic fall.
 Explosive, energetic and powerful, every scene in Goodfellas is striking, every piece of dialogue is quotable, and every character as memorable as the next, with Liotta, DeNiro and a skin-crawlingly menacing Joe Pesci staking their claims as the greatest performance by an ensemble cast ever.

-Miss your favourite?
+Did we miss your favourite?
 Let us know in the comments below or join the conversation over on Twitter.